Grow a sustainable future for people and nature and support our work.

 We believe that by working together, we can restore our native plants, birds, bugs and fish and regenerate the planet.

 Get involved.
 Join our volunteering whānau to get up close with nature, ranging from ngahere restoration, weeding, pest management, working with plants and edible garden.
-We have volunteering opportunities for businesses, individuals and families, schools and youth groups, and community groups.
+We have volunteering opportunities for businesses, individuals and families, schools, youth and community groups.
 Connect with others who share your sustainable living values and purpose.
-Give back to the community and feel the wonder of making a difference in our local environment.

 People of all ages and abilities are welcome!
 We love bringing diverse groups of people together.

-No matter where you're at in your sustainable living journey, we're happy to share and learn.
+No matter where you're at in your sustainable living journey, we're here to share and learn.

 Upcoming Events